rksht/babel-plugin-pipe-macro/README.md

 	return out;
 }

+// Create a range of numbers from 1 to 99, extract those that are divisble by 2.
+Then print with console.log.

 ({ start: 1, end: 100 })
 	>> numberRange()
 	>> filter(n => n % 2 == 0)
 	>> console.log();

 ```